tnkr-repos/html-css-js/web_dev.md

   - JavaScript - Allows us to add dynamic and interactive effects on the webpage It can also be used to manipulate content, or the CSS, to load data from web servers and build entire front-end applications (called "web applications")

+- Everything on the internet has its own URL